arynamn/Personality-Prediction-From-Social-Media-Text-and-Impact-of-COVID-19-on-Personality/README.md

-# Personality-Prediction-From-Social-Media-Text and Impact of Covid-19 on personality
+# Personality Prediction From Social Media Text  and   Impact of Covid-19 on personality
 ## Introduction
 Personality-Prediction-From-Social-Media-Text is my BTech final Year project under the guidance of Prof. Amitabha Acharaya, HITK, Kolkata.<br/>
 My group member in this project were : Anisha Chhetri, Ankit Kumar, Abhisekh. <br/>